 Lupine does not have many pest problems associated with it.
-Occasionally, it will become infested with aphids.
-Watch closely and apply insecticidal soap or other natural pest control, when necessary.
+Occasionally, plants will become infested with aphids.
+Watch closely and apply insecticidal soap or other organic pest control, if necessary.

 Seed Saving Instructions:

 Ripe seed pods naturally explode.
-When the seed pods begin to turn yellow and the seeds “rattle” inside, they are ripe.
-Place in a screen box where they can explode freely and simply pick up the seed.
+When the pods begin to turn yellow and the seeds “rattle” inside, they are ripe.
+Place in a screen box where they can burst freely and simply pick up the seed.
 Read more about saving seeds here.